There are two primary ways to move data to and from Research Archival Storage:

-Refer to our Globus documentation for information about how to setup Glbous and transfer data.
+Refer to our Globus documentation for information about how to setup Globus and transfer data.

-You can use SCP or SFTP on the command-line to transfer data between our computing platforms (HPC or Spear) and the RAS.
-This allows you to easily move data around our various computing and storage systems.
+You can use an SFTP client, or SCP/RSYNC on the command-line to transfer data between on-campus systems and the Research Archival System.
+This allows you to easily move data around either manually or via scripted solutions:

-# Copy a file from HPC or Spear to RAS using SCP [user@hpc-login] $ scp some-local.file archival.rcc.fsu.edu:/my-volume
+# Copy a file from HPC or Spear to RAS using SCP [user@hpc-login] $ scp some-local.file export.rcc.fsu.edu:/archival/[MY_VOLUME]

-NOTE: Users are not allowed to login to archival.rcc.fsu.edu via the terminal (SSH).
-Only SFTP/SCP are available.
+NOTE: Users are not allowed to log in to export.rcc.fsu.edu via the terminal (SSH).
+Only SFTP, SCP, and RSYNC are available.
 If you need additional access, please contact RCC support.

-You can use SFTP to browse the file system on the RAS:
+You can use SFTP to browse the file system on the Archival System:

 [user@hpc-login] $ sftp export Warning: Permanently added 'export,220.127.116.11' (ECDSA) to the list of known hosts.
 Connected to archival. sftp > cd /archival/[MY_VOLUME]